-1) Every car needs a hand held 2 – way radio.
+- Every car needs a hand held 2-way radio.
 If you do not have one, borrow one from another member.

-2) Use your radio for road communication only.
-Use your cell phone to chat with friends.
-3) On drive outs with more than 10 cars, we will pass road messages to the center car and then to the back.
+- On drive-outs with more than 10 cars, we will pass road messages to the center car and then to the back.

-4) The drive out lead car should periodically slow down or stop to allow the cars to catch up and regroup.
+- The drive-out lead car should periodically slow down or stop to allow the cars to catch up and regroup.
 (This is especially important after a series of turns)

-5) Every driver is responsible to keep up with the car in front of them using common sense and driving safely.
-If you fall behind you should use your radio or cell phone to request assistance if needed.
+- Every driver is responsible to keep up with the car in front of them using common sense and driving safely.
+If you fall behind, you should use your radio or cell phone to request assistance if needed.